Skip to content

 A practical guide for RANZCR clinical radiology trainees sitting the Phase 2 (Part 2) examination in the next twelve months.
 PRIMEX started in 2025 when an anaesthetic trainee at a regional NSW hospital built study tools for the ANZCA Primary.
-It now covers 21 colleges because trainees from each specialty asked us to build for them.
+It now covers 21 Australasian specialty exams because trainees from each specialty asked us to build for them.
 The RANZCR Clinical Radiology Part 2 Exam curriculum on PRIMEX is maintained against the college's published syllabus, with topic mapping reviewed for accuracy.

 The exam at a glance